 It’s Not All About Money

-As you can see, it’s not a simple question of ‘How much do travel agents make?’.
-Travel agent salaries vary drastically based on a number of factors.
-It can generally be said that positions in travel offer a lower salary than other industries.
+As you can see, it’s not a simple question of How much do travel agents make?—travel agent salaries vary drastically based on a number of factors.
+It can be said, in general, that positions in travel offer a lower salary than other industries.
 However, positions in other industries don’t include travel benefits and working in travel!